Santa Rosa Juvenile Defense Attorney

 - Or a combination of all of the above.

-A felony conviction could be much more serious and include penalties such as imprisonment in a state institution like the California Youth Authority, community service, house arrest, probation, detention in Juvenile Hall, and other severe penalties.
+A felony conviction could be much more severe and include penalties such as imprisonment in a state institution like the California Youth Authority, community service, house arrest, probation, detention in Juvenile Hall, and other severe penalties.

 California Juvenile Court is very different from an adult criminal court.
 Juvenile Court has a unique set of rules and procedures.
 For example, discretion whether to charge an offense as a misdemeanor or a felony lies with the prosecutor.
 Also, dismissals can occur at any stage in the process.
 Arresting police officers, juvenile hall intake officers, detention officers, and other probation officers all have the authority to completely close a juvenile case or mandate informal probation before the case goes to court.

-In cases involving a serious felony or violence, the court may decide to send the juvenile to adult court and try him or her as an adult.
+In cases involving a serious felony or violence, the court may send the juvenile to adult court and try him or her as an adult.
 This decision is left up to the juvenile court judge and the prosecutor.

 A minor may be tried as an adult depending on: